7 of the Best Whitewater Rafting Trips in the World

 Mention your trip on the “Fu” to anyone who knows whitewater rafting, and you’ll enjoy their undivided attention.
 South America’s big water legend serves up multiple Class V rapids in a setting that seems almost make-believe.
 With several mind-blowing sections of river to navigate over several days, you will be a believer.

 This epic run, host to arguably the largest Class V rapids in the U.S., is most likely to rage in June when spring runoff is at its peak.
 Don’t let the scenery fool you, desert whitewater can be as big as the landscape it cuts through.

 Typically late-May into mid-June is when this scenic pathway can take on another attitude altogether.
 Among the boating community, a high-water descent of the Middle Fork of the Salmon will earn you respect, as its continuous Class IV whitewater is intense.

 The Sierra snowpack can unleash its bounty with a fury that attracts whitewater boaters from all over the world to the Tuolumne River near Yosemite National Park.
-Most often late-May through mid-June, this 18-mile stretch packed with Class IV-V rapids becomes an adrenaline junkies dream come true.
+Most often late-May through mid-June, this 18-mile stretch packed with Class IV+ rapids becomes an adrenaline junkies dream come true.